cwinters/korra/README.md

 (i.e., defining the URL patterns to cut across) and then allowing you to export data to formats you can use in other tools.

+One thing you can do is define URL buckets we'll report on.
+If you don't provide them we'll try to infer patterns from what we see -- which is rudimentary right now, just looking at digit-only path pieces and treating those as variable.

+If you define them yourself just put one method and pattern per line in a file and reference that file from the `report` command.
+A pattern is a URL path with a `*` where paths may vary.

+For example, the following would group blog posts by month:

+    GET /2015/04/*/*
+    GET /2015/03/*/*
+    GET /2015/02/*/*
+    GET /2015/01/*/*
+    GET /2014/12/*/*
+    GET /2014/11/*/*
+    GET /2014/10/*/*

+And if you run a report with `-show-urls` you might see output like this:

+    GET /2015/02/*/*: 4 results
+    Requests	[total]				4
+    Duration	[total, attack, wait]		200.747558ms, 130.282399ms, 70.465159ms
+    Latencies	[mean, 50, 95, 99, max]		83.355554ms, 79.039844ms, 85.634748ms, 85.634748ms, 98.282467ms
+    Bytes In	[total, mean]			0, 0.00
+    Bytes Out	[total, mean]			0, 0.00
+    Success		[ratio]				100.00%
+    Status Codes	[code:count]			200:4
+    Error Set:
+    URLs in bucket:
+    	/2015/02/01/some-follow-ups.html: 2
+    	/2015/02/28/spreadsheets.html: 2
+    GET /2015/01/*/*: 21 results
+    Requests	[total]				21
+    Duration	[total, attack, wait]		1.231406471s, 1.165029385s, 66.377086ms
+    Latencies	[mean, 50, 95, 99, max]		77.709283ms, 78.112329ms, 87.614862ms, 87.93501ms, 89.317957ms
+    Bytes In	[total, mean]			0, 0.00
+    Bytes Out	[total, mean]			0, 0.00
+    Success		[ratio]				100.00%
+    Status Codes	[code:count]			200:21
+    Error Set: (empty)
+    URLs in bucket:
+    	/2015/01/07/til-aggregate-and-aws.html: 2
+    	/2015/01/08/thinking-about-multitasking.html: 2
+    	/2015/01/09/til-bash-n-stuff.html: 2
+    	/2015/01/13/til-newrelic-venv-hamartia.html: 3
+    	/2015/01/21/tir-psql-export-csv.html: 3
+    	/2015/01/24/iphone-keyboards.html: 3
+    	/2015/01/25/making-waffles.html: 3

+You don't need to create patterns that cover every URL that might come up during your run.
+Behind the scenes we'll create a 'catch-all' bucket, and every result that doesn't match your pre-defined patterns will go into that bucket.

 ## Limitations

-You could be CPU bound (unlikely), memory bound (more likely) or have system resource limits being reached which ought to be tuned for the process execution.
-The important limit for us is file descriptors -- for every concurrent session we have one filehandle open, plus potentially one network handle.
+Test runs generally don't tax your system too much.
+They could be CPU bound or memory bound, but it's much more likely that you'll run into limits on file descriptors -- for every concurrent session we have one filehandle open, plus potentially one network handle.

 On a UNIX system you can get and set the current soft-limit values for a user:

 ```shell
 $ ulimit -n # file descriptors